theborakompanioni/azure-docs.de-de/articles/batch/batch-hpc-solutions.md

 <properties
-   pageTitle="Batch- und HPC-Lösungen in der Cloud | Microsoft Azure" description="Enthält Informationen zu Batchcomputing- und High Performance Computing-Szenarien (HPC und Big Compute) sowie Lösungsoptionen in Azure." services="batch, virtual-machines, cloud-services" documentationCenter="" authors="dlepow"
+   pageTitle="Batch and HPC solutions in the cloud | Microsoft Azure" description="Learn about batch and high-performance computing (HPC and Big Compute) scenarios and solution options in Azure" services="batch, virtual-machines, cloud-services" documentationCenter="" authors="dlepow"